Auckland68/Data-Analysis/README.md

 10) Lost Property on the Parliamentary Estate - personal interest data cleaning and analysis project (Pandas, Matplotlib)
 11) Irregular Arrivals to the UK Data Analysis (2018 to 2024).
 12) Analysis of police open crime data in Hampshire
+13) Analysis of England and Wales police open crime data